amorphic/jimternet/content/build_your_own_snowman_kits.md

 <!-- PELICAN_END_SUMMARY -->

-This clever little model was created by the people at [Makerbot][Makerbot] and made available for free download on [Thingiverse][Snomwan Thingiverse].
+This clever little model was created by the people at [Makerbot][Makerbot] and made available for free download on [Thingiverse][Snowman Thingiverse].

 Having run out of white PLA filament printing the __Yuletide Staff of Festivity__ for [Enstaved][Enstaved] I decided to have another go at printing with a roll of white ABS I picked up a while back but ultimately gave up on.